Best Things To Do in Poland (2-week Travel Guide) Best Things To Do in Poland (2-week Travel Guide)

 Day 6-7: Wroclaw

 Wroclaw, pronounced ‘vrots-wahf’, is a city that’s full of quirky sights, traditions, and stories.
-From hunting the gnomes hidden all around the city to watch the famous lamplighter, there is always a different and exciting activity on offer here.
+From hunting the gnomes hidden all around the city to watching the famous lamplighter, there is always a different and exciting activity on offer here.

 The small old town itself is also beautiful, in true Polish style, with its colored grand townhouses, cobbled squares, and incredible cathedrals.
 What’s more, it lies close to Książ Castle in Poland and the incredible Adrspach-Teplice park in the Czech Republic!